k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_LU_flow.md

- If you are not using the Auto Discovery Wizard, make sure that your Root Tableand Instance ID are defined:
+ If you are not using the Auto Discovery Wizard, make sure that your Root Table and Instance ID are defined:

 [Set Root Table and Instance ID](/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md)